 God is definitely doing a awesome "confounding" job right now with His geographical choice for the foundations of the Bible itself.
 Iraq, about the size of California, is the ancient biblical land known as Mesopotamia, Greek for “in the midst of the rivers.”
-Strategically located in Iraq are the Tigress and Euphrates Rivers, two of the headwaters of Genesis 2:10-14 flowing from the river in the Garden of Eden itself.
+It is strategically located between the Tigress and Euphrates Rivers, two of the headwaters of the Genesis 2:10-14 account of the waters flowing from the Garden of Eden itself.

 Daniel, and his famous friends, Shadrach, Meshach and Abednego, were exiled in current day Iraq, known then as Babylon.
 Esther and Mordecai, and several other prophets like Jeremiah and Ezekiel were also captured during hostile invasions and exiled near the same area.

 t's further confounding to learn that the word "confound" is used by the prophet Jeremiah 19 times.
 Every single time it involved judgment on God's people for turning away from Him.
 One of the most thought-provoking verses is Jeremiah 51:17.
 "Every man is brutish by his knowledge; every founder is confounded by the graven image: for his molten image is falsehood, and there is no breath in them."